GobblesGobbles

 Source: NPR

-The Trump administration released new figures on PEPFAR — the U.S. government's flagship global HIV/AIDS program, which has kept millions of people in sub-Saharan Africa and elsewhere alive since 2003 — and declared the results encouraging.
-The experts who built and run programs like it are looking at the same numbers and using the phrase "worrisome picture."
+The Trump administration released new data on PEPFAR — the U.S. government's flagship global HIV/AIDS program, lauded for saving over 26 million lives since President George W. Bush launched it in 2003 — and declared the results encouraging.
+HIV experts looking at the same numbers are calling them a "worrisome picture."

 Source: NPR